metamellow/BON-WORLD/BANK/0xblerp.md

 - make the button text a little smoother; like if its empty, then show an empty icon

-- Need to edit/create/format the BANK to BON stuff
+- Need to edit/create/format the BANK to BON stuff;;;; its on polygon, so its harder